 PPD is short for Pound Per Dollar, and it’s exactly what the name suggests – the amount you’re paying for one pound of loading capacity.
 The higher the PPD, the lower the value.*

-For example, the Gladiator bar has a PPD of 4.2 (1500 pounds of capacity divided by the current price).
+For example, the Alpine bar has a PPD of 4.2 (1500 pounds of capacity divided by the current price).

 With that in place, we can paint a clearer picture of REP Fitness’ place on the market, value-wise.